-Retailing of items from bulky goods premises in the IN1 General Industrial or IN2 Light Industrial zone is permissible where the retailing is consistent with the definition of bulky goods premises which requires that the goods or materials are of such a size, shape or weight as to require a large area for handling, storage or display and/or direct vehicular access to the site of the building or place by members of the public, for the purpose of loading items into their vehicles after purchase.
+Retailing of items from specialised retail premises in the E4 General Industrial zone is permissible where the retailing is consistent with the definition of specialised retail premises which requires that the goods or materials are of such a size, shape or weight as to require a large area for handling, storage or display and/or direct vehicular access to the site of the building or place by members of the public, for the purpose of loading items into their vehicles after purchase.

-Bulky goods premises should have a minimum gross floor area of $1000m^2$ unless it can be demonstrated to the satisfaction of Council that a lesser area is warranted because of the nature of bulky goods to be retailed.
-Retailing from Industrial zones should not be in direct competition with the nature of retail activity in the CBD.
+Specialised retail premises should have a minimum gross floor area of 1000m2 unless it can be demonstrated to the satisfaction of Council that a lesser area is warranted because of the nature of bulky goods to be retailed.
+Retailing from Employment zones should not be in direct competition with the nature of retail activity in the CBD.